Faculty

 Publications

-- Burke, A., Boisin, B. & Toope, D. (In press).
+- Burke, A., Boisin, B. & Toope, D. (2023).
 Collaborative pedagogies: Seeking and finding Truth within Indigenous children’s literature through multiliteracies.
 In D. Hirshberg, M. Beaton, G. Maxwell, T. Turunen, T. & J. Peltokorpi (Eds), Education, Equity and Inclusion: Teaching and Learning for a Sustainable North.
 Springer publishing.

 - Toope, D. & Hammett, R. F. (2014).
 Digital technologies in the classroom.
 Pearson Canada.